GuangweiJiang/newbie_training/linux_android_basic_training/linux_drivers_training/readme.txt

 Training #6	Time, Delays
-Training #7	Building Kernel image for goldfish(or real android device) Training #8	Building a driver to dump GPIO status
+Training #7	Building Kernel image for goldfish(or real android device) Training #8	Building a driver to dump GPIO status Training #9	Building a driver to create nodes under /proc Training #10	Building a driver to create nodes under /sys

 Notes:
 For "Course#01 Linux Developing introduce",